netrias/netrias_client/README.md

 - `discover_mapping_from_csv` samples up to 25 values per column (configurable) before making a recommendation request.
 - `build_column_mapping_payload` keeps only the highest-confidence target per source column, filters options below the configured threshold, and injects Netrias CDE routing hints when available.
 - `harmonize` submits a job and polls `GET /v1/jobs/{jobId}` until the backend returns success or failure.
-Downloaded CSVs are written next to the source file.
-When the destination already exists, the client emits versioned filenames such as `data.harmonized.v1.csv`.
+Downloaded CSVs are written next to the source file (versioned as `data.harmonized.v1.csv`, etc.).
+Pass `manifest_output_path=` if you also want to persist the manifest JSON for inspection.

 ### Timing Logs